luizbgomide/sovereign/rules.md

 Much of the intresting part (and what separates skilled players from novice players) of exploring is coming up with a plan that *avoids* rolling.
 A plan that triggers a [Skill Check](#skill-checks) or roll is *workable*, but also *risky*.
 A lot of the fun in this play style is coming up with plans that *can't fail*.

 Consider being faced with a deep, 15-foot wide spiked pit.
 Dangerous.
-If a player wants to leap to the other side, the GM might rule that as a DC 8 STR/[Exert](#exert) [Check](#skill-checks) with failure resulting in taking `3d6` [Damage](#damage) from the fall and spikes as well as being stuck at the bottom.
+If a player wants to leap to the other side, the GM might rule that as a STR/[Exert](#exert) [Check](#skill-checks) with failure resulting in taking `3d6` [Damage](#damage) from the fall and spikes as well as being stuck at the bottom.

 A clever player might think to *fill up the pit*.
 Perhaps they spend some time dragging coffins, furniture, etc into the pit so that they can lower themselves down, walk across, and climb up the other side without rolling.